Area hospitals, patients team up against Number One killer

 Improvement of the use of stents to open blocked arteries has meant fewer patients need open heart surgery to bypass closed arteries.
 Today, only about 1 percent of patients find they need open heart surgery.

 After a “cardiac event,” most insurance companies cover a series of outpatient cardiac rehab classes.
-Phase I rehab occurs in the hospital, with the intent to make the patient ready to return home.
-Phase II rehab is done on an outpatient basis, with patients spending about an hour a day, three days a week, on exercise equipment while carefully monitored by medical personnel.
-A component of education on lifestyle changes, including diet, exercise and stress control, is usually included.
+Phase I rehab occurs in the hospital, with the aim to help the patient ready to go home.
+Phase II is done on an outpatient basis, with patients spending about an hour a day three days a week, on exercise equipment while carefully monitored by medical personnel.
+Ed on lifestyle changes, including diet, exercise and stress control, is usually included.

-Patients who participate in cardiac rehab have been found to do better.
+Patients who participate in cardiac rehab do better afterward.